carl24k/fight-churn/readme_files/ide.md

 Looking for an extra challenge?
 Try running and analyzing the advanced simulation described in the [ChurnSim White Paper](churnsim_gold_2023.pdf)!
 To try the new simulation follow the setup instructions and add the parameters `--config-name crm5` to the `churnsim.py` run configuration.
-The CRM  simulation will take an hour or so on a typical computer and produce around 30GB of data in your PostgreSQL database.
+The CRM  simulation will produce around 30GB of data in your PostgreSQL database.
+The runtime depends on the degree of parallelism - for a single core it can take 4+ hours.

+* You can speed up the simulation by adding the parameter `n_parallel=<X>` where `<X>` is an appropriate number of parallel workers for your machine.

 ![Running the CRM Simulation](pycharm17_crm_sim.png)